John H. Murphy Sr.: Career

 After the war, Murphy returned home and worked as a whitewasher, a trade he learned from his father.
 The development of wallpaper at prices available to the middle class made whitewashing obsolete.
 Murphy was appointed to the federal civil service in the postal service.
 He later worked in various jobs: as a porter, janitor, manager of a feed store, and manager of the printing department of the Afro-American, published by Rev. Harry Bragg Sr. for his church.

 During these years, Murphy became active with Bethel African Methodist Episcopal (AME) Church, founded in Philadelphia in the early 19th century as the first black denomination in the United States.
 After being appointed as a District Sunday School Superintendent, Murphy used a manual printing press to produce a weekly church publication, the Sunday School Helper, to make copies of materials for students.
 In 1897 Murphy purchased the printing presses of the Afro-American at auction with $200 borrowed from his wife, who had sold land inherited from her father.
 He merged the Sunday School Helper with the Afro.
 In 1900, he acquired another newspaper, The Ledger, and renamed his paper as The Afro-American Ledger.

 Murphy helped build the African-American community in Baltimore by sharing its news, pressing for civil rights, and reporting on abuses.
 At first his family worked unpaid for the paper.
 Later he had up to 100 employees.
 "He crusaded for racial justice while exposing racism in education, jobs, housing, and public accommodations.
 In 1913, he was elected president of the National Negro Press Association."

 Due to the economic and political power of blacks in Baltimore, who comprised a large community, and the activism of people like Murphy, the Maryland state legislature did not follow the example of other southern states and disenfranchise black voters at the turn of the century.
 African Americans struggled with discrimination in the city but maintained more freedom and political power than blacks in most other southern states.

 His son Carl Murphy, by then having a doctorate from the University of Jena in Germany and serving as head of the German department at Howard University, returned to Baltimore in 1918 to work on the paper in his father's last years.

+Death and Murphy Family Legacy
-In 1922, after his father's death, Carl J. Murphy was named as editor and publisher of the paper.

-After John Henry Murphy's death on April 5, 1922, his descendants led the newspaper over the course of the next generations, including son Carl J. Murphy for 45 years, and John's grandson and namesake, John H. Murphy, III.
+Murphy died at the age of 81, at home, on April 5, 1922 of acute nephritis.
+He was interred at Mount Auburn Cemetery.
+His son, Carl J. Murphy was named as editor and publisher of the paper and went on to lead it for 45 years.
+Murphy's descendants continued to lead the newspaper over the course of the next generations, with his granddaughter Francis L. Murphy leading the paper in the 1970s, and his grandson and namesake, John H. Murphy, III leading the paper in the 1970s and 1980s.